soda-inria/sklearn-numba-dpex/README.md

 ### Notes about the preferred floating point precision

-In many machine learning applications, operations using single-precision (float32) floating point data are regarded as faster, accurate enough and more suitable for GPU compute.
+In many machine learning applications, operations using single-precision (float32) floating point data require twice as less memory that double-precision (float64), are regarded as faster, accurate enough and more suitable for GPU compute.
 Besides, most GPUs used in machine learning projects are significantly faster with float32 than with double-precision (float64) floating point data.

 To leverage the full potential of GPU execution, it's strongly advised to use a data loader that loads float32 data.
 By default, unless specified otherwise numpy array are created with type float64, so be especially careful to the type whenever the loader does not explicitly document the type nor expose a type option.